eagle-io/docs/source/topics/historic_data/export/index.rst

 Text qualifier
     Specify a character to use for surrounding text values.

+Number format
+    Specify how number parameters should format values:

+    *Parameter format*
+        Use the format configured in each parameter.

+    *Full resolution*
+        Will ouput the value with all available decimal places.

+    *Custom*
+        Specify a custom :ref:`format <node-configuration-parameter-general>` to be used.

 Time format
     Specify the output format for timestamps.
 Select a preset format from the drop down list or specify a custom format using :ref:`time format tokens <time-format-tokens>`.